Header Logo Recover

 Handwashing

-Keeping hands clean during an emergency helps prevent the spread of germs.
-If your tap water is not safe to use, wash your hands with soap and water that has been boiled or disinfected or use a large water jug that contains clean water.
+Keeping hands clean during an emergency helps prevent the spread of germs and minimizes exposure to contaminants.
+If your tap water is not safe to use, wash your hands with soap and clean bottled water.
 To wash your hands properly:

-• Wet your hands with clean, running water and apply soap.
+• Wet your hands with clean water and apply soap.

 • Rub your hands together (20 seconds) to make a lather and scrub them well.